What are crown-of-thorns starfish?

 Crown-of-thorns starfish, or COTS, are a significant threat to our Great Barrier Reef.
 While they are a native species, they eat large quantities of coral and can cause irreparable damage to our Reef if left unchecked.

-These starfish eat up to 10 square metres of coral a year and, with long needle-sharp spines covering their body, they’ve got built-in protection from predators.
+With long, needle-sharp spines covering their bodies, they’ve got built-in protection from predators.

-When the coral-eating starfish appear in outbreak proportions – classified as 15 or more starfish in one hectare of the Reef – the impact on coral reefs can be disastrous.
+When the coral-eating starfish appear in outbreak proportions – classified as 15 or more starfish in one hectare of the Reef – the impact on coral reefs can be devastating.

 Why do we need to control COTS?